 By providing better preventative models of care and support and moving to more flexible arrangements that are more responsive to the needs and choices of people, based on affordability, choice, quality and accountability.
 In 2013/14 we developed a new model to promote and deliver preventative services, 'Prevention Matters'.
 This is to promote independence, prevent or delay the deterioration of wellbeing resulting from ageing, illness or disability and delay the need for more costly intensive services.
 In August 2013 we launched a new home care reablement service providing seven-day-a-week cover helping to facilitate timely discharge from hospital.
-We also continue to commission low level housing support preventative services in partnership with the district council.
-Our community equipment and assistive technology services play a prominent role in delivering this outcome and we continue to develop innovative care solutions.
+In 2016 we commissioned a new asset based service to provide low level preventative support in sheltered accommodation focussing on reducing social isolation, and increasing social activities, volunteering and peer to peer support.